upstream-se/guidebook-draft/docs/index.md

 ## Intended audience

-This guidebook is intended for professionals and researchers involved in the **definition, governance, and long-term evolution of software systems**, including:
+This guidebook is intended for professionals and researchers involved in the **definition, governance, and long-term evolution of software systems**, including the following.

-### Product and Technology Leadership
+### Product and technology leadership

 - software architects
 - technical leads and principal engineers